a1v0/a1v0.de/draft-articles/servicenow-clone-guide-1.md

 - pre-upgrade clone
 - clone to fully align everything
 - clone to clear out clutter

+## How often should I clone?

+- some people clone weekly
+- some people clone quarterly
+- clients often think frequent cloning is amazing because it "destroys tech debt", but it can actually be a burden. make sure you schedule only what suits you.

 ## Clone guide sections

 <!-- Make sure these titles match the article titles -->